Online Master’s Degree Programs in Illinois

 Note: While online MSW program offer all or most of their coursework online, these programs have field education requirements that students must complete in person at an approved site.
 Those who are considering an online MSW program offered by a school in a state other than Illinois should inquire about field education sites prior to submitting an application.
 Applicants to out-of-state programs should also be aware that licensure requirements for clinical social workers vary by state.
 Applicants to clinical MSW programs who intend to seek licensure should examine Illinois requirements carefully in order to ensure that an online MSW program offered by an out-of-state school meets those requirements.

-The University of Illinois at Champagne-Urbana offers an online MS in Accountancy (MSA) through its Gies College of Business.
+The University of Illinois at Urbana-Champaign offers an online MS in Accountancy (MSA) through its Gies College of Business.
 The program is designed to provide academic preparation for the Certified Public Accountant (CPA) exam and it can be completed in as few as four semesters or 18 months of full-time enrollment, although students may take six semesters or the equivalent of 24 months to earn their degree.
 DePaul University also offers an online MSA program that can be completed in 18 months of full-time, year-round enrollment, although students have the option of enrolling part-time, which increases the time to graduation.
 In addition, DePaul offers an MS in Taxation program for accountants who want advanced training in tax statutes and regulation.